 Make sure that if you have taken steps like a reverse mortgage that they understand what that means for the family home.
 Getting

 Getting a reverse mortgage explained by an expert can help your kids know what to expect.
 Ideally, when you are planning for the estate, your mortgage should have been paid off.
-To start with, you can take help of a reverse mortgage calculator.

 The reality is that many people do have debts when they die, and they have avoided talking about it because they fear their kids will think they’re hypocritical.
 You have to remember that they will find out at some point anyway, and it’s far better they hear it from you.